5T33Z0/Clover-Crate/OC2Clover/README.md

 You know that the SMBIOS data has bee transferred correctly, if you don't have to re-enter your Apple-ID and password.

 #### Troubleshooting
-If you have to re-enter your Appple ID Password after changing from OpenCore to Clover or vice versa, the used SMBIOS Data is either not identical or there is another issue, so you have to figure out where the mismatch is.
+If you have to re-enter your Apple ID Password after changing from OpenCore to Clover or vice versa, the used SMBIOS Data is either not identical or there is another issue, so you have to figure out where the mismatch is.

 In this case, you can use Hackintool to identify the problem:

 - Mount the EFI
-- Open the config for the currently used Bootmanger
+- Open the config for the currently used Boot Manager
 - Run Hackintool.
 The "System" section shows the currently used SMBIOS Data: </br> ![SYSINFO](https://user-images.githubusercontent.com/76865553/166119425-8970d155-b546-4c91-8daf-ec308d16916f.png)
 - Check if the framed parameters match the ones in your config.
 - If they don't, correct them and use the ones from Hackintool